 2022 and Beyond

 Two new tea/coffee rooms came along in 2022, sort-of.
-The first is part of the 'All is Good' delicatessen near St Mary's Street roundabout.
-The unit started as Orca bathroom installations then the delicatessen took over part of the unit, sharing the same door.
+The first is part of 'All is Good' delicatessen near St Mary's Street roundabout.
+The lower part was Orca bathroom installations then the delicatessen took over part of the unit, sharing the same door.
 Eventually, Orca moved out and the delicatessen expanded into the other part, making it into quite a large shop.
+The next unit below then became part of the business.
 In 2022, tables and chairs were added as a tea room and at first used for occasional arts and crafts events.
 In 2023, the cafe came into general use and a table out on the pavement outside.

 A new cake shop opened in July, 'Bake Boutique' next to Gregg's cafe on Market Street.
 With tables and chairs installed, customers can enjoy a hot or cold drink with their lovely buns and cakes.
 Although many cafes are required to provide toilets, some don't.
 Then they send their customers to use the toilets of those cafes which do comply.

 Formerly the Cuccina and, under the same ownership, renovated and opened in 2023 as the Chapeau cafe and latte bar.
 The definition of 'Chapeau' is a hat, which can be plumed as in certain uniforms.
 The logo is a disc of almost concentric circles, like looking down an illuminated pipe with a lot of sections.
 No, me neither.
-It became a burger bar in 2023.
+It lasted about five minutes and became a burger bar in 2023.

 2023 Coal Drop Plans

 Patties.
-In 2023, the Barista and Cuccina coffee shop mentioned above (across the road from Gregg's) closed for several weeks to re-open in July 2023 as 'Chapeau' a 'café, food, late bar' but it did not last long.
-The Chapeau closed after a short run to be reinvented as 'Patties' burger bar.
-It reopened 14th December 2023.
+In 2023, the Barista and Cuccina coffee shop mentioned above (across the road from Gregg's) closed for several weeks in 2023 to re-open in July as 'Chapeau' - a 'café, food, late bar' but, as before, it did not last long.
+It soon closed, to be reinvented under new ownership as 'Patties' burger bar, opening on 14th December 2023.
 In three years it has changed three times.
 Watch this space.

 Towards the end of 2023, the All is Good delicatessen next to Generations Cafe (St Mary's Street roundabout) was re-arranged such that the previously small coffee bar section on the left was expanded into a more serious cafe on the right.
-In November, the Bake Boutique (cake shop, opened June 2022) closed for refurbishment and re-opened as, wait for it ... another cafe.
+In November, the Bake Boutique (cake shop, opened June 2022) closed for refurbishment and re-opened as, wait for it ... another cafe, The Holme Coffee House.
+Its name is not explained as Penistone is not in the Holme Valley.
+Some might say that its dark windows lend it an intimate air, but others might not enter a cafe that you could not see inside.
+In fact it has a lot more room inside than you might think, looking from the street.

 Penistone Town centre Cafés and Tearooms